-One must remember that the hollowness is never filled up; it remains a part of who you are, it will be rekindled when you rewatch a favourite film of the person you lost, you go down the memory lane, or when you sit alone after a tiring night, thinking about the life, you have lived.
+One must remember that the hollowness is never filled up; it remains a part of who you are, it will be rekindled when you rewatch a favorite film of the person you lost, you go down memory lane, or when you sit alone after a tiring night, thinking about the life, you have lived.

 The key is to define that hollowness.
 It can either serve as a constant reminder of the things you have lost, and therefore, the things you ought to cherish before you lose them, or they lose you, or of a time when you were depressed, when you felt like life was coming to an end, and you would never be able to deal with the loss.
 Yet, you sailed through, made it across the stream, alive.

 The Art of Keeping Memories Alive After a Loved One’s Death

 I often wondered why, in olden times, did we start the ritual of painting portraits.
 Now, it makes more sense to me.
 While our memory is a never-ending pit of unlimited storage, we sometimes find ourselves struggling to remember a face, a memory, an event.
 As we move forward in life, those who leave us behind appear as a fog, a mist, in the brain, and they continue to become hazy.